 Those limits are a fraction of the full $1 million policy, and neither company offers any collision or comprehensive coverage on your car during this period, Insure.com says.
 The website warns a major accident could easily overrun the liability limits to leave you paying the difference.
 And if you lease your car, those limits are insufficient for what most lease contracts require, warned Mariel Devesa, head of product innovation at Farmers.

-Gusner said this period is the "riskiest" timeframe while you're driving for a ride-hailing company, and Allstate vice president Geoff Williams called it "gray space" in your coverage where most commercial exclusions from your personal insurance technically apply.
+Gusner said this period is the "riskiest" timeframe while you're driving for Uber or another ride-hailing company, and Allstate vice president Geoff Williams called it "gray space" in your coverage where most commercial exclusions from your personal insurance technically apply.
 Gusner also warned that someone involved in an accident might assume you're covered by a ride-hailing company and press for maximum damages: "They think Uber is going to take over," she said, "[but] you're just driving with the app on."

 That's where the endorsements come in.
 They can provide fleshed-out coverage (including collision and comprehensive coverage on your own car) in that initial period beyond the smaller liability policies furnished by Uber and Lyft.
 Some endorsements also augment the main coverage offered by ride-hailing companies, lowering deductibles or adding coverage for your own injuries — something that may not be covered by ride-hailing companies' policies, CarInsurance.com warns.